Read on for an epic New Zealand road trip itinerary for a bucket list journey of a lifetime!

 As well as spectacular views over the national park itself, the park also has its own glow worm trail and hike to a lovely waterfall.

 Coming via Arthurs Pass will spit you back onto the west coast just north of Hokitika, a town famous for its gorge and beaches.

 If you want to can double back north along the west coast road toward Punakaiki and Westport before doubling back on yourself and heading back down towards Hokitika.

 Hokitika to Haast

-From Hokitika, it’s a straight shot south down to the small town of Haast.
+From Hokitika, it’s a straight shot south down the wild west coast to the small town of Haast.
 On your way, you will pass through glacier country.

 Around both the Franz Josef and Fox glaciers there are numerous short hikes offering some pretty amazing views.